-Charles Valentine Riley (1872)
+—Charles Valentine Riley (1872)

-Riley was named Missouri’s first State Entomologist in 1868, the Chief of the U.S. Entomological Commission in 1876, and the Chief Entomologist for USDA in 1878.
+State and national leadership.
+Riley was named Missouri’s first State Entomologist in 1868, the Chief of the U.S. Entomological Commission in 1876 and the Chief Entomologist for the U.S. Department of Agriculture in 1878.
 He was responsible for one of the first outstanding successes in the biological control of pests by introducing the Australian vedalia beetle to combat scale insects.
 He also was a key figure in research that led to the rescue of the French wine industry from an insect pest.

 Impact today.
 The impact of Riley’s work 150 years ago is still felt today, not only in the fields of entomology and agriculture but also in other natural sciences.
 Riley was the first to recommend the establishment of the Office of Experiment Stations.
 He advocated establishment of the Branch of Economic Ornithology within USDA, which evolved into the Biological Resources Division of the U.S. Geological Survey that is now in the U.S. Department of Interior.

 "Whole picture."
 Riley truly was a “whole-picture” person — an artist, poet, writer, journalist, linguist, naturalist and philosopher, as well as a scientist and administrator.
 In 1878, Riley joined with Alexander Graham Bell, John Wesley Powell and 57 other men in science, literature and the arts to found the Cosmos Club in Washington, D.C., as a “social club for individuals of distinction and sociability.”